chrisrossx/cncjs-raspi-tablet/README.md

 * Additiona machine state infromation on the GCode tab
 * Ability to unload gcode, or handle unload events from other loaded interfaces.
 * Reset and Unlock buttons on the top NavBar when the state is in Alarm or Stall.
 * Seperate Z Jog Distance buttons and pulldowns from the XY axis.
+Ability to toggle this feature on and off.
 * User configurable Button and Pulldown values for metric and inch jog distances.

 # Screen Shots